 KDE is an international community that creates Free Software for desktop and portable computing.
 Among KDE's products are a modern desktop system for Linux and UNIX platforms, and comprehensive office productivity and groupware suites.
 KDE offers hundreds of software titles in many categories including web applications, multimedia, entertainment, educational, graphics and software development.

-KDE software is translated into more than 60 languages and is built with ease of use and modern accessibility principles in mind.
-KDE4's full-featured applications run natively on Linux, BSD, Solaris, Windows and Mac OS X.
+KDE software is translated into more than 65 languages and is built with ease of use and modern accessibility principles in mind.
+KDE's full-featured applications run natively on Linux, BSD, Solaris, Windows and macOS.

 The KDE technology platform consists of 3 distinct parts::

-- The KDE Development Platform: A set of high-level libraries for UI development and system integration, including hardware, multimedia, and others.
+- KDE Frameworks: A set of high-level libraries for UI development and system integration, including hardware, multimedia, and others.

-- The KDE Workspace: The primary user interface (or "shell") shown immediately upon logging into the system.
-Two KDE Workspace shells are currently available: one optimized for laptop/desktop computers and another for netbooks.
-A third shell optimized for mobile devices such as smart phones is currently under development.
+- KDE Plasma: The primary user interface shown immediately upon logging into the system.
+KDE Plasma is optimized for desktop computers and laptops, and a second user interface optimized for mobile devices ("Plasma Mobile") such as smartphones is currently under development.

-- The KDE Applications: this includes basic applications for file management, note taking and web browsing but also more advanced functionality needed for digital photography, enjoying a good music experience, PDF and e-book reading and office document creation.
+- KDE Applications: A wide assortment of desktop applications.
+This includes basic applications for file management, image viewing, PDF and e-book reading and web browsing but also more advanced functionality needed for digital painting, digital photography, video editing, personal finance.
 The applications are grouped in categories like the KDE educational applications, KDE Personal Information Management applications and the KDE Games.
 Some applications are part of the official regular KDE releases, others are part of Extragear and release on their own.

 It is important to make the distinction described above.
-An application written with the KDE Development Platform can run anywhere and not just in the KDE Workspace, fitting in well on a Windows, Mac or Gnome desktop.
-Likewise, the KDE Workspace works well even with applications not written with the KDE Development Platform.
-It integrates application notifications and other such functionality thanks to extensive efforts to support standardization on the Free Desktop.
+An application written on top of KDE Frameworks can run anywhere and not just on KDE Plasma, fitting in well on a Windows, Mac or GNOME desktop.
+Likewise, KDE Plasma works well even with applications not written with KDE Frameworks.
+It integrates application notifications and other such functionality thanks to extensive efforts to support standardization on the freedesktop.org platform.

 KDE is legally represented by the KDE e.V., a German-based but otherwise international non-profit association.
 The association aids in creating and distributing KDE by securing financial, computer hardware and other donations, using them to aid KDE development and promotion.
 It also provides legal support to developers when needed.
 The KDE e.V. consists of over 200 members of the KDE community, is chaired by a board elected by the members and has 1 paid administrative employee.
 Note that 'the e.V.' has no influence on development whatsoever but only facilitates the community.

-- General information about KDE can be found on the KDE.org website.
+- General information about the KDE community can be found on the KDE.org website.

 - General information about Linux and Free Software can be found on the Free Software Foundation website.